Jeff Pittman

 Jeffrey Thomas Pittman (born 1971) is an American politician.
-He is a Democrat representing the 5th district in the Kansas Senate.
-Prior to that, he was a member of the Kansas House of Representatives, representing the 41st district.
-Pittman ran for election to the Kansas State Senate to represent District 5.
-He won in the general election on November 3, 2020.
+He served as a Democratic member of the Kansas House of Representatives, representing the 41st district from 2017 to 2021, and of the Kansas Senate, representing the 5th district from 2021 to 2025.

 Political career

 Pittman was elected to represent District 41 in the Kansas House of Representatives in 2016, defeating incumbent Tony Barton.
-He was re-elected in 2018, again defeating Tony Barton.
+He was re-elected in 2018, again defeating Barton.

-Pittman defeated incumbent Republican Kevin Braun in the 2020 election to represent District 5 in the Kansas State Senate.
+Pittman defeated incumbent Republican Kevin Braun in the 2020 election to represent District 5 in the Kansas Senate.
+He narrowly lost his bid for re-election in 2024 to Republican Jeff Klemp.